Ianfeather/ianfeather.co.uk/src/site/posts/a-maintainable-style-guide.md

 </code>
 </pre>

 The developer can modify and extend the component by manipulating the input data.
 For example, if we wanted to add autocomplete functionality to this search form we would usually do so by adding classes and maybe initialise a JS component somewhere.
-Within the scope of the Component API we can simply pass in a new boolean and it will add what is necessary:
+Within the scope of the Component API we can pass in a new boolean and it will add what is necessary:

 <pre class="language-custom"><code>
   // Input